 Will sellers still receive their payments instantly?

-This will potentially lead to delays for buyers in receiving their items as sellers are unlikely to post the goods until the payment has cleared, especially if the payment includes the postage costs that the seller would otherwise need to cover out of their own money.
+However, this can still cause frustrations for sellers, especially as payment includes the postage costs that the seller would otherwise need to cover out of their own money.

 Will my payment as a buyer still be taken instantly?